Umuzi-org/ACN-syllabus/content/projects/data-science-specific/cross-validation-and-simple-linear-regression/_index.md

 ### Steps and questions

 1. Split your data into a training and test set.
 Leave the test set for now.
 Examine the training data for missing and extreme values.
-Create histograms to show the distribution of the variables and a scatterplot showing the relationship between Years Worked and Salary.
+Create histograms to show the distribution of all the variables in your dataset.
+Create a scatterplot showing the relationship between Years Worked and Salary.
 Are the data appropriate for linear regression?
 Is there anything that needs to be transformed or edited first?

 2. Using the ``statsmodels`` package and the _training data_, run a simple linear regression for Salary with one predictor variable: Years Worked.
    - Does the model significantly predict the dependent variable?
 Report the amount of variance explained (R^2) and significance value (p) to support your answer.